LG refrigerator water dispenser not working - Simple Solutions

 Key Takeaways:

-• Verify the water inlet valve and water pressure are adequate.
+• Inspect water inlet valve and solenoids

 LG Refrigerator Water Dispenser Not Working